kopalite/EnumFactory/README.md

 - Adding new variant classes and enumeration values can be done seamlessly as pure extension.
 - Supports scoped, transient and singleton lifecycles for factory and variant classes.
 - Variant classes can implement a common interface or inherit from common (abstract) class.
+- DI friendly: IServiceProvider usage is hidden by factory and DI is supported in variant classes.

 # QuickStart example